-Not everyone likes being scared poop-less by horror films so, in the spirit of things (see what I did there lol) I’ve compiled a list of not-too-scary scary films from the year I was born up until this year.
+Not everyone likes being scared poop-less by horror films so, in the spirit of things, I’ve compiled a list of creepy but fun films.

 Atmospheric, with some gruesomely realistic transformation scenes but also very tongue-in-cheek and funny in places.

-Cute, adorable and deadly if you feed him after midnight
+Cute, adorable and deadly if you feed the little fecker after midnight

 These films are a massive amount of fun!
 A group of guys or girls dealing with ghost and slime in New York city.